kyleu/solitaire.gg/readme.md

 shared code and provides an in-browser server, communicating with the client via JavaScript interop.

 Rendering is handled by Phaser.io using a simple message-passing interface.
-You can sign in with Facebook, Google, or Twitter thanks to Play Silhouette.
 A general Solitaire solver is included, supporting backtracking and propagation.